jboss-developer/jboss-eap-quickstarts/ejb-security-interceptors/README.md

 The quickstart then makes use of two EJBs, `SecuredEJB` and `IntermediateEJB`, to verify that the propagation and identity switching is correct and a `RemoteClient` standalone client.

-_Note:  A previous version of this quickstart had been making use of internal classes, this quickstart has now been updated to make use a new API available from EAP 6.3_

 ### SecuredEJB

 The `SecuredEJB` has three methods: